elastic/apm/specs/agents/tracing-instrumentation-azure.md

 The `<ResourceName>` is determined from the path of the URL.

+`<Storage Account Name>` is the leftmost subdomain of the domain of an Azure storage account endpoint.

 | APM field | Required? | Format | Notes | Example |
 | --------- | --------- | ------ | ----- | ------- |
 | `span.name` | yes | `AzureFile <OperationName> <ResourceName>` | Pascal case Operation name | `AzureFile Create directoryname` |